maritaganta/blur-faces/README.md

 * Press q to quit the application.

 ## TODO
+* Add tracking to the faces
+* Add prediction filter to the detections
 * Do not blur known faces: Implement a method to identify known faces using a facial recognition system and exclude them from blurring.
 * Blur out text: Detect and blur text within the video frames, ensuring privacy and preventing information leakage.